SamuraiBarbi/jttw-ai-docker-stack/README.md

 ## Usage Guidelines

-1. **Managing Services**
+1. **Managing and Monitoring Services**
-   - Use Portainer for container management
+   - Use Portainer for container management and monitoring
-   - Monitor services through Prometheus

 2. **Database Management**
    - Use PGAdmin for PostgreSQL management